maichmueller/cfrainbow/README.md

 CFRainbow provides implementations of the basic CFR algorithm and some of the improved variants of CFR for computing <b>Nash Equilibria</b> in the 2-player 0-sum case as well as <b>Correlated Equilibria</b> in the general-sum case.
 The pacakge is loosely built for modularity and general applicability by building on the Openspiel framework by Deepmind.
 CFRainbow is <b>not</b> built for performance and will not scale well to large game implementations.
 Most algorithms are implemented with basic python data structures.
+The package is early WIP.

 ## Available Algorithms